dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 as the resulting process lives, the container will also stay running.
 If the process is killed inside the container, the container will also stop.

-Now that we have covered most of the basics there is to Docker we are going to show you a small demo where you can see the image building process in action,
+Now that we have covered most of the basics there is to Docker that are important, so you would be able follow the rest of the presentation, we are going to show you now a small demo where you can see the Docker image building process in action,

 ---